 Recalling Professor Pauly's lab, Adrian was captivated by being able to pick up a radio station from a signal that seemed to be static and noise.
-Adrian's interest in electronic devices and signal processing continues to grow, propelling him to pursue B.S. and M.S. degree in the coterm program.
+Adrian's interest in electronic devices and signal processing continues to grow, propelling him to pursue B.S. and M.S. degrees in the coterm program.

 Completing his M.S. in spring, his plan to help people connect is taking shape.